Want to pay off your mortgage faster than 30 years?

 Using the same numbers for the loan amount and interest rate:

-- If you paid extra principal payments of just $250 per month, you’d shave seven years and four months off your term
+- If you make extra principal payments of $250 per month, you’d shave seven years and four months off your term

-With a 5% return, your redirected mortgage payments would equal a nest egg of $135,000.
+With a 5% rate of return over seven years and four months, your redirected mortgage payments would equal $135,000.
 Not only did you save $59,000 in interest, but you have an additional stash of cash after your original 30-year loan term.

-Many homeowners choose to make one extra payment per year to pay down their mortgage faster.
+Many homeowners choose to make one extra payment per year to pay off their mortgage faster.

-When you pay every two weeks instead of every month, you end up adding one extra payment each year.
+When you make bi-weekly instead of monthly payments, you end up adding one extra payment each year.

 As an example, if you took out a mortgage for $200,000 on a 30-year term at 4.5%, your principal and interest payment would be about $1,000 per month.

-Paying one extra payment of $1,000 per year would shave 4 ½ years off your 30-year term.
-That saves you over $28,500 if you see the loan through to the end.
+Paying one extra payment of $1,000 per year would shave 4½ years off your 30-year term.
+That saves you over $28,500 in interest if you see the loan through to the end.

 4. Recast your mortgage instead of refinancing

-Mortgage recasting is different than refinancing because you get to keep your existing loan.
+Mortgage recasting is different from refinancing because you get to keep your existing loan.

 You just pay a lump sum toward the principal, and the bank will adjust your payoff schedule to reflect the new balance.
 This will result in a shorter loan term.